arnetheduck/nlvm/README.md

 (http://llvm.org) IR generator for the Nim language (http://nim-lang.org).

 In some distant future, it would be nice if (in no particular order):
-* it could compile itself
-* it generated executables
+* it generated executables, and not just bitcode files
-* it implemented more core Nim features (bounds checking etc)
+* it implemented more core Nim features (bounds checking, GC etc)
 * it had fewer bugs than the reference nim compiler
 * it had a nice automated test suite
 * someone found it useful